-Ancestor veneration has begun to make its way to the forefront in many spiritual circles, and this time of year, when the veil between the worlds are thinning, and many cultures celebrate the lives of those who have passed over is the perfect time to begin an ancestor practice.
+At this time of year, when the veil between the worlds is thin, many cultures celebrate the lives of those who have passed over.
+Now is the perfect time to begin an ancestor veneration practice.

 For me regular communication with my ancestors grounds me in my many roots and branches and reminds me that I am as a leaf, dangling on my familial branch on the great tree of life.